 Especially if you have tons of outstanding balance to be paid with an incurred interest rate, it's not less than a nightmare.

-Paying off credit card debts is one of the significant reasons for budgeting for beginners.
+Paying off credit card debt is one of the biggest reasons you should start a budget.

-For any successful budgeting experience, ask yourself, “why do you want a budget?”
+For any successful budgeting experience, ask yourself, “why do I want a budget?”